drodsou/mdbookgen/README.md

 ## writing the book

+I recommend editing .md files with Visual Studio Code, with Live Server extension enabled.
+Complementarily you could use e.g.  Typora or any other text editor you feel comfortable with.

-from book root run `mdbookgen` and the chapters in /chapters folder willl be merged into `/public/index.html` using the layout in `/public/theme/layout.js`
+From book root folder, run `mdbookgen` and the chapters in `/chapters` folder willl be merged into `/public/index.html` using the layout in `/public/theme/layout.js`

-if exists `/doc/props.js` will be used for curly variables in your .md files (see bellow)
+If `/doc/props.js` exists it will be used for curly variables in your .md files (see bellow)

-It also keeps watching changes
+It also keeps watching changes to see results in realtime in your browser.

 # vscode live server extension